Dark Mode VS Light Mode: How to Pick the Right Text Colors

 1. Choose Contrasting Colors

-2. Be Strategic with Color Psychology
+2. Use Color Psychology

-3. Don’t Forget Accessibility
+3. Prioritize Accessibility

 Tricks for Specific Caption Goals

-For Inspirational Color Quotes
+1. Inspirational Color Quotes

-For Captions That Drive Engagement
+2. Captions That Drive Engagement

-For Professional or Informational Captions
+3. Professional or Informational Captions

 Testing and Iteration Are Key